landing-ai/landingai-python/docs/image-operations.md

 ## Contrast

-Similar to color, you can adjust the contrast.
-The factor parameter must be 1.0 for no change, less than 1.0 for less intensity and greater than 1.0 for more intensity.
+You can adjust the contrast intensity:

+- No change: 1.0
+- Less intensity: Less than 1.0
+- More intensity: Greater than 1.0

+See the following examples.

 ```python
 from landingai.pipeline.frameset import Frame